basilesportif/gall-guide/guide-docs/poke.md

 Both `on-poke` and `on-watch` allow outside processes on the same ship or other ships to call your ship.
 The difference is that poke is for "one-time" calls, and watch is for subscriptions.

 ## Example Code for the Lesson
+For this lesson, we will be using two fake ships to demonstrate communication between them.
+Make a fake `zod` and a fake `timluc`, mount them, and copy all code below to both of them.

+After the code is copied, start our Gall agent on each with `|start %poketime`

 In `/sur/poketime.hoon`:
 ```
 |%